shikha1108/notes/technicalTerms.md

 `SELECT * FROM STUDENTS WHERE NAME = 'BRUNO'`.
 It will be slower if there is no index on the table.
 But if we create and index on column **name**, it will become faster.

 #### Connection pooling
-It is a Database connection pooling.
+DB maintains a “pool” of open connections.
 It is a way to reduce the cost of opening and closing connections.
-It maintains a “pool” of open connections.
 It passes connections from one database operation to another as needed.
 In one of my service we are using Hikari connection pooling.

 ##### SQL vs NoSQL
 #### SQL
-Stands for Structured Query Language.Relational database management system (RDBMS).Suitable for structured data with predefined schema.Data is stored in tables with columns and rows.
-Follows ACID properties (Atomicity, Consistency, Isolation, Durability) for transaction management.Supports JOIN and complex queries.
+Stands for Structured Query Language.
+Suitable for structured data with predefined schema.
+Data is stored in tables with columns and rows.
+Follows ACID properties (Atomicity, Consistency, Isolation, Durability) for transaction management.
+Supports JOIN and complex queries.
 Uses normalized data structure.
 Requires vertical scaling to handle large volumes of data.
 Examples: MySQL, PostgreSQL, Oracle, SQL Server, Microsoft SQL Server.

 #### NoSQL
 Stands for Not Only SQL.
-Non-relational database management system.
 Suitable for unstructured and semi-structured data.
 Data is stored in collections or documents.
-Does not necessarily follow ACID properties.Does not support JOIN and complex queries.
+Does not necessarily follow ACID properties.
+Does not support JOIN and complex queries.
 Uses denormalized data structure.
 Horizontal scaling is possible to handle large volumes of data.
 Examples: MongoDB, Cassandra, Couchbase, Amazon DynamoDB,Redis.

+##### Relational vs Non-Relational DB's

+#### Relational DB
+#### Non-Relational DB

+##### Normalized vs Denormalized Data